Strawberry Banana Nutella Crepes. These four words give me ALL THE FEELS.

-The crepe batter is made out of flour, milk, eggs, a little bit of sugar, and melted butter.
-You mix the butter into the crepe batter itself.
+- Melted butter.
+Yes, butter is mixed into the crepe mixture.
 I use a non-stick skillet and still grease it with vegetable oil before cooking the first crepe, but I usually don’t add more vegetable oil to grease the pan after the first one because of the butter in the batter.

 There are fancy crepe pans out there to make the perfectly even, thin crepes.
 Here’s a crepe maker that Amazon sells (affiliate link attached).
 It is, however, very doable to use a large skillet to make crepes, especially a non-stick skillet.
 Start with heating up some oil on the pan, then using a ladle, add batter (~1/4 cup) to the center of the skillet.
 Very quickly after that, lift the skillet and make circular motions.

 I made this very quick video to show you because I do think this is the hardest part in the whole crepe-making process, but very attainable after a few tries.

 You want to try to spread the crepe as wide of a circle as possible, to create a thin layer.
 After making the first crepe, I typically switch off the heat, spoon another scope of batter to skillet, move it in circular motion, then switch the heat back on again so that it cooks.